ivoras/daisy/README.md

       number is given as "1 if height < 149 else floor(log(height)*2)"
     * Longest chain wins.
 * Flood-based p2p network: every node can request a list of known connections from the other nodes.
+* Each message contains the genesis (root) block hash, so technically multiple chains can safely communicate on the same TCP port

 ## How blocks are created